Guilospanck/nostr/relay/README.md

 ```

 After running the `make` command, the compiled application will be available at `./target/x86_64-unknown-linux-gnu/release/relay`.
 Just copy it and run in a `x86_64` linux machine.

+### Thoughts on running it on the server machine

+You can spin it up as a [`systemd` service](https://www.shellhacks.com/systemd-service-file-example/).